• Skip to primary navigation

 • Garlic - Use fresh garlic cloves

-• Bay leaf - If you make two jars I would use two bay leaves to ensure each jar gets one.
+• Bay leaf - If you make two mason jars I would use two bay leaves to ensure each jar gets one.

 • Yellow onion - A sweet onion would be equally as good.